-As of May 31, 2011, we had two employees, Paul Tidwell, our President, and Christopher Dubea, our Vice President.
-Mr. Tidwell devotes fulltime to us.
-Our President oversees all responsibilities in the areas of business plan development and execution.
+As of May 14, 2012, we had one employee, Paul Tidwell, our President, who devotes fulltime to us.
+Our president oversees all responsibilities in the areas of business plan development and execution.
 We do not have any other employees at this time.
 We plan on using subcontractors and independent consultants to work with us on all projects that we undertake.

-Item 1A.RISK FACTORS
+Item 1A.
+RISK FACTORS